nondualit/ap_wash/README.md

 # wash_script

-Working on the English readme file
+Working on the English README file